Jobsidney/Quiz-Board/README.md

 # QUIZ-BORD(quizler)
 ***
 ## DESCRIPTION
 Quiz bord  is a website that Brings a simple tech solution to student.
 This helps them Learn programming languages and Taking Exam questions to test their learning progress.
-The website is well design and user friendly ranging from design, color and the logic part that is implemented with Javascript(calculation of marks).
+The website is well designed and user friendly ranging from colors and the logic part that is implemented with Javascript(calculation of marks).
  example:
 <img src="./assets/images/quiz1.png">
 <br  />